FenixAlliance/ABS.Docs/Online-Services/Infinity-Comex-Marketplace/Policies/Returns-Policy.md

 -   Request a return for replacement within: 1 year

 This is our 45/1 Return Policy.
-For items covered by this policy (those products for which Fenix Alliance S.A.S states "This item is covered by Fenix Alliance S.A.S' 45/1 Return Policy"), you must request a return for refund within 45 days of the invoice date or request a return for a replacement within 1 year of the invoice date for this policy to apply.
+For items covered by this policy (those products for which Alliance Business Holdings S.A.S states "This item is covered by Alliance Business Holdings S.A.S' 45/1 Return Policy"), you must request a return for refund within 45 days of the invoice date or request a return for a replacement within 1 year of the invoice date for this policy to apply.

 ### Replacement Only Return Policy

 -   Request a return for replacement within: 30 days

 This is our Replacement Only Return Policy.
-For items covered by this policy (those products for which Fenix Alliance S.A.S states "This item is covered by Fenix Alliance S.A.S Replacement Only Return Policy"), you must request a return for replacement within 30 days from the invoice date for this policy to apply.
+For items covered by this policy (those products for which Alliance Business Holdings S.A.S states "This item is covered by Alliance Business Holdings S.A.S Replacement Only Return Policy"), you must request a return for replacement within 30 days from the invoice date for this policy to apply.
 Products covered by this policy may only be returned for a replacement of the same item.
 If the original item is no longer available, a refund in the amount of the price originally paid will be issued.
 Products subject to this policy cannot be returned for a refund.

 ### Manufacturer Only Return Policy

 This is our Manufacturer Only Return Policy.
-Items covered by this policy (those products for which Fenix Alliance S.A.S states "This item is covered by Fenix Alliance S.A.S' Manufacturer Only Return Policy") cannot be returned to Fenix Alliance S.A.S.
+Items covered by this policy (those products for which Alliance Business Holdings S.A.S states "This item is covered by Alliance Business Holdings S.A.S' Manufacturer Only Return Policy") cannot be returned to Alliance Business Holdings S.A.S.
 These items are covered by a manufacturer's warranty.
 For information about the manufacturer's warranty, please refer to the terms and conditions for the manufacturer's warranty or contact the manufacturer.

 ### Consumable Product Return Policy

 This is our Consumable Product Return Policy.
-Items covered by this policy (those products for which Fenix Alliance S.A.S states "This item is covered by Fenix Alliance S.A.S' Consumable Product Return Policy") cannot be returned to Fenix Alliance S.A.S.
+Items covered by this policy (those products for which Alliance Business Holdings S.A.S states "This item is covered by Alliance Business Holdings S.A.S' Consumable Product Return Policy") cannot be returned to Alliance Business Holdings S.A.S.
 Consumable products may include, but are not limited to, Printer Ink, Toner Cartridges, CD/DVD Media, Retail Packaged Software, Downloadable Software, Digital Downloads, Paper Products, and etc. that are consumed once they are used.

 ### Retail Packaged Software, Downloadable Software and Digital Downloads